 The American College of Chest Physicians has guidance documents on ICU surge published in 2014.
-The executive summary with all the suggestions can be found at CHEST Consensus Statement.
+The executive summary with all the suggestions can be found at Introduction and Executive Summary Care of the Critically III and Injured during Pandemics and Disasters: CHEST Consensus Statement.
 Each of the sections has a supporting article (e.g. surge capacity logistics) with further details.